OanaGaskey/Advanced-Lane-Detection/README.md

-## Lane Lines Detection Using Histogram
+## Lane Line Detection Using Histogram

 The lane line detection is performed on binary thresholded images that have already been undistorted and warped.
-Initially a histogram is computed on the image, this means that the pixels values are summed on each column to detect the most probable x position of left an right lane lines.
+Initially a histogram is computed on the image.
+This means that the pixel values are summed on each column to detect the most probable x position of left and right lane lines.

 ```
 # Take a histogram of the bottom half of the image